Lake Pier, Hamworthy Launch Site improvements

 The Works

-To help protect over-wintering birds from recreational disturbance, works will include:
+To help protect over-wintering birds from recreational disturbance, works include:

 - Enhancing and promoting Lake Pier as a key launch site.
 By upgrading the existing path to allow easier launching of vessels and wider public access onto the foreshore, this facility will divert use and reduce pressure on other more sensitive, unofficially used areas, such as Holes Bay and Lytchett Bay.